losDaniel/spot-connect/README.md

 # Create an instance profile
 iam_client.create_instance_profile(
-    InstanceProfileName = 'ec2_and_s3',
+    InstanceProfileName = 'instance_access_for_s3',
 )

 # Connect to the resource and the instance profile you've just created
 iam_resource = boto3.resource('iam')
-instance_profile = iam_resource.InstanceProfile('ec2_and_s3')
+instance_profile = iam_resource.InstanceProfile('instance_access_for_s3')

 # Add the desired IAM role, this should have been created earlier in the AWS console
 instance_profile.add_role(RoleName='full_s3_access')
 ```

-In the above block of code we create an instance profile names "ec2_and_s3" and assign it the access role "full_s3_access" which I created earlier through the dashboard.
+In the above block of code we create an instance profile names "instance_access_for_s3" and assign it the access role "full_s3_access" which I created earlier through the dashboard.

-You know an instance has successfully been granted access because if you open a prompt to the instance and type `aws configure` your keys will already be filled.
+You know an instance has successfully been granted access because if you open a prompt to the instance and type `aws configure` your aws info will already be filled out.